Hard thermal contributions to phase transition observables at NNLO: Details of dimensional reduction

 \subsection{On the mismatch in the master integral $\mathcal{I}_{31111-2}$}

-In our derivation of the full $\mathcal{O}(g^6)$ dimensional reduction of the Abelian Higgs model, we find that the renormalized scalar mass $\mu_3^2$ contains a leftover $1/\epsilon$ pole that is not canceled upon the introduction of the corresponding 3d counterterm $\delta \mu_3^2$.
-This leftover pole,
+In our original derivation of the full $\mathcal{O}(g^6)$ dimensional reduction of the Abelian Higgs model, using the evaluation of $\mathcal{I}_{31111-2}$ from~\cite{Ghisoiu:2015uza}, we found that the renormalized scalar mass $\mu_3^2$ contains a residual $1/\epsilon$ pole that is not canceled by the corresponding 3d counterterm $\delta \mu_3^2$.
+In this appendix, we discuss our initial finding of this mismatch, and how we resolved it.

-arises at three-loop order, while all other poles, involving different powers of $g$ or $\lambda$ are absent.
-From eq.~\eqref{eq:Pi:phiphi}, we see that there is a sum-integral, $\mathcal{I}_{31111-2}$, that is unique to the $g^6$ contribution to the three-loop scalar correlator.
-Given the self-consistency of our computation in all other terms, we identify the $\epsilon$-expansion of this sum-integral (eq.~\eqref{eq:I:31111-2}) as a potential source of error.
-Indeed, if we modify this expression by $\delta \mathcal{I}_{31111-2}$ (see eq.~\eqref{eq:mismatch}), this leftover pole is canceled for $X=-2/5$ without spoiling any other consistency check.

 To further examine this issue, we explore the $\mathrm{SU}(2)$ + fundamental scalar theory, employing the results in appendix~\ref{app:thermal:masses:SU2} for $N=2$.
 In this model, the two-loop counterterm for the 3d scalar mass is known~\cite{Kajantie:1995dw, Laine:1995np}, {\em viz.}